-The Bethesda Terrace is located in Central Park (at 72 Terrace Dr).
+The Bethesda Terrace is located in Central Park (at 72 Terrace Dr) and is a popular filming location in NYC.
 The fountain itself is one of the biggest fountains in the city and serves as a centerpiece to the terrace!
 There’s plenty to like about this Home Alone 2 film location, and it’s definitely worth the visit.

 Another Home Alone 2 film location in Central Park is right next to the Gastpow Bridge over The Pond where he embraces The Pigeon Lady at the end of the movie when he says goodbye to his NYC friend.
 In another scene in Central Park, The Pigeon Lady saves Kevin from the bandits right outside the Inscope Arch too.

 View this post on Instagram

 In Central Park, Kevin finally meets with the woman referred to as “Pigeon Lady” that the story has been building up as a potential villain.
 To both Kevin’s surprise as well as the viewer’s, the lady isn’t a villain at all.
 A bond forms between the two and we find out who the lady really is.
 They then visit another highlight among Home Alone 2’s NYC locations—Carnegie Hall.